the-most-severe-guy/LiveCoding/README.md

 - **No registration required**: Just open the site, and you're ready to go.
 - **Dark theme**: Eye-friendly dark mode by default.
 - **Session management**: Start a new session with a single click.
+- **Authorization**: Only authorized users can create new sessions, but anyone can join via a shared link.

 ## Getting Started